-Ruined farmstead known to have been in existence by the 1847 Tithe Map and shown on 1st edition Ordnance Survey map (1888) and abandoned by the early 20th century.
-The farmstead includes the remains of a large farmhouse and associate outbuildings set within a walled yard.
-The outline of the buildings is shown on the most recent mapping (Mastermap, 2011) and recent aerial photographs (New Perspectives, 2009) show the walls of the farm, outbuildings and boundary walls survive to a reasonable height.
-The farmstead is one of a number of similar ruined dwellings in the surrounding area which had been leased for agriculture since the 16th century.
+Ruined cottage known as Milwyn cottage shown on 1st edition Ordnance Survey map (1888) and abandoned by the early 20th century.
+The cottage includes a linear building set in two garden enclosures/paddocks.
+The outline of the building is shown on the most recent mapping (Mastermap, 2011) and recent aerial photographs (New Perspectives, 2009) show the walls of the enclosure survive to reasonable height although the cottage itself is obscured by mature trees.
+The cottage is one of a number of similar ruined dwellings in the surrounding area which had been leased for agriculture since the 16th century.
 Some of these were also related to lead mining.
 By the late 19th century both mining and agriculture were in decline and the settlements were abandoned.
-(H Pritchard)
+The surrounding area is under rough grass (H Pritchard, 2013).